-For many people, college is one of the highlights of their lives.
-However, the thought of having to shell out so much money on tuition, the cost of living, and more can be overwhelming.
-One cost that can be difficult to stomach, in particular, is how much you’ll spend on college textbooks.
+While college is one of the highlights of most people’s lives, the thought of having to shell out so much money on tuition, the cost of living, and more can be overwhelming.
+One cost that can be particularly difficult to stomach is how much you’ll spend on college textbooks.

 Browse Through These Sites for Cheap College Textbooks